gbarkerz/AccessibleSolitaire/README.md

 ### Screen orientation

-The solitaire game will automatically change its layout to support either landscape or portrait sreen orientation.
+The solitaire game will automatically change its layout to support either landscape or portrait screen orientation.

 Figure 28: A solitaire game running on Android in a portrait screen orientation.
 ![Android: A game in progress with the seven dealt cards piles shown running vertically down thw screen, and each dealt card piles' cards running horizontally.](/ReadmeScreenshots/Android_Portrait.jpg)